French frigate Chiffonne: French service

 On 11 July 1801, Chiffonne, under the command of Captain Pierre Guiyesse arrived at Mahé, Seychelles from the port of St Nazaire with 33 deportees under sentence of exile from France.
 The exiles had been involved in the Plot of the Rue Saint-Nicaise against Napoleon.

 On 15 May, off Brazil, she captured a Portuguese schooner.
 Three days later she captured the Brazilian frigate Hirondelle, armed en flute.
 Hirondelle (or possibly Andorhina) was armed with twenty-four 24-pounder carronades and put up a short fight.
 Guiyesse had her guns thrown overboard, took her stores (cables, spare rigging and sails), and then released her officers and crew under parole.

 On 16 June, Chiffonne captured the East Indiaman on her way from Bengal to London.
 In taking Bellone, Chiffonne had her mizzen mast crippled.
 A prize crew under Ensign Jean-Michel Mahé took Bellona to Mauritius where she arrived a month later.

 On 19 August HMS Sibylle, Captain Charles Adam, chased her off Mahé, Seychelles.
 At the time of the British attack Chiffonne was at anchor and aided her defense by constructing a battery using some of her forecastle guns and heating the shot.
 Her captain, Commander Guiyesse, attempted to avoid capture by beaching Chiffonne, but the British captured her the next day.
 She had lost 23 men killed and 30 wounded; Sybille lost two men killed and one wounded.
 She was brought into British service as HMS Chiffonne.
 When Adams arrived in Madras with his prize the insurance company there presented him with a sword worth guineas, while the merchants of Calcutta later too presented him with a sword and a piece of plate.

 British service

 The British commissioned Chiffonne in 1802 in the East Indies under Captain Henry Stuart.
 In July 1802 she carried despatches to Calcutta with the reports of the murder of the Persian ambassador Haji Khalil Khan in Bombay.
 She returned to England and was fitted at Woolwich in 1803.
 Captain Charles Adam (late of Sibylle) took command of Chiffonne on 23 May 1803 and recommissioned her for service in the North Sea and the coast of Spain, where she served from 1803 to 1807.

 On 5 August 1803 Chiffonne, and captured Flore.
 The same three vessels shared the salvage money arising from the recapture on the same day of Margaret, Robert Lacs, master.

 The next day Chiffonne and Ethalion captured John, of Workington.
 Then on 20 June Chiffonne captured Zeeluft.
 In October Chiffonne was under the command of Captain Patrick Campbell, perhaps temporarily.
+In December, she ran aground off the coast of Norway and was severely damaged.
+Repairs were carried out at Sheerness.